Merry Almond Cherry Berry Granola

 I was SO WRONG!

-I recently baked up this Merry Almond Cherry Berry Granola, inspired by my own first batch of granola from Maria.
-When scooped into a fun jar and tied with pretty ribbon, this already festive granola turns into a special gift, created from your own heart and precious time.
+When scooped into a fun jar and tied with pretty ribbon, this already festive almond cherry berry granola turns into a special gift, created from your own heart and precious time.

 I bet it won’t take you long to come up with names of a few people who would like to discover a jar of this under the Christmas tree.
 Gather the ingredients, turn on the oven, and bake some granola!